alphagov/cloudflare-configure/README.md

 The following caveats and limitations should be borne in mind:

+- It can't manage "page rules", which are used to configure protocol redirects or caching of all content types, because they aren't currently supported by the API.
 - If the key names in the local and remote configurations differ, for example if you have made a typo or CloudFlare introduce a new feature, then a message will be logged and you will need to update your